dinhduydt02/pdsnd_github/README.md

 ### Credits
 Udacity has a wonderful requirement to practice Python and have some basic knowledge about bike share systems in the US.

-Another change to practice: 1st
+Another change to practice: 1st <br>
-Another change to practice: 2nd
+Another change to practice: 2nd <br>
+Another change to practice: 3rd